Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in

-Although all rhinos share the same basic structure, there are actually five different species of rhinos that differ in very slight ways from one another.
+Although all rhinos share the same basic structure, there are five different species of rhinos that differ in very slight ways from one another.

 - Sumatran Rhino - These are the smallest of the five remaining species.
 They are also the only Asian species to have two horns.
 Their body is covered in fur because they are the closest relative of the wooly rhino.
 In youth, they are reddish-brown and slowly turn black as they age.
 They are also the second most threatened of the rhinos and the most often poached.

 - Black Rhino - This species lives in Africa.
-They are very similar to white rhinos except they have a hooked upper lip.
+They are very similar to white rhinos, except they have a hooked upper lip.
 Like the Sumatran rhino, they have two horns, although they occasionally will have a third much smaller one.
-Although considered critically endangered, their population is slowly increasing and they are believe to be making a comeback.
+Although considered critically endangered, their population is slowly increasing, and they are believed to be making a comeback.

-- White Rhino - These massive beasts are the second largest land mammal and the largest of the rhinos.
-The biggest difference between the white rhino and the black rhino is the white rhino has a square lip and they do not have as much hair covering their body.
+- White Rhino - These massive beasts are the second-largest land mammal and the largest of the rhinos.
+The most significant difference between the white rhino and the black rhino is the white rhino has a square lip, and they do not have as much hair covering their bodies.
 They also live in Africa.
-It is believed that there are actually two different subspecies of white rhinos that live in different parts of Africa.
-Although they are on the radar of endangered animals, their status according to the IUCN is near threatened, making them the least endangered of all rhinos.
+There are two different subspecies of white rhinos that live in different parts of Africa.
+Although they are on the radar of endangered animals, their status, according to the IUCN, is near threatened, making them the least threatened of all rhinos.